daenvil/MarkdownLabel/addons/markdownlabel/README.md

 "Autolinks" are also supported with their standard syntax: `<https://example.com>`, and `<mail@example.com>` for mail autolinks.

-Links created this way will be automatically handled by MarkdownLabel, implemented their expected behaviour:
+Links created this way will be automatically handled by MarkdownLabel, implementing their expected behaviour:

 - Valid header anchors (such as the ones in [Contents](#contents)) will make MarkdownLabel scroll to their header's position.
 - Valid URLs and emails will be opened according to the user's settings (usually, using their default browser).
 - Links that do not match any of the above conditions will be interpreted as a URL by prefixing them with "https://".
 E.g. `[link](example.com)` will link to "https://example.com".
+This can be disabled using the ``assume_https_links`` property (enabled by default), in which case the ``unhandled_link_clicked`` signal will be emitted.

-This behavior can be disabled using the `automatic_links` property (enabled by default).
+This behavior can be disabled using the `automatic_links` property (enabled by default), in which case all links will be left unhandled and the ``unhandled_link_clicked`` signal will be emitted for all of them.

+The ``unhandled_link_clicked`` signal can be used to implement custom behavior when clicking a link.
+It passes the clicked link metadata (which usually would be the URL) as an argument.

 ```
 Markdown text .............................. -> BBCode equivalent